RenderKit/oidn/doc/api.md

 For simple matte surfaces this means using the diffuse color/texture as the albedo.
-For other, more complex surfaces it is not always obvious what is the best way to compute the albedo, but the denoising filter is flexibile to a certain extent and works well with differently computed albedos.
+For other, more complex surfaces it is not always obvious what is the best way to compute the albedo, but the denoising filter is flexible to a certain extent and works well with differently computed albedos.
 Thus it is not necessary to compute the strict, exact albedo values but must be always between 0 and 1.